ryan-mcclue/musings/notes.md

-Define lane width, and divide with this to get the new loop count Go through loop and loft used values e.g. lane_r32, lane_v3, lane_u32 (IMPORTANT at first we are only concerned with getting single values to work, later can worry about n-wide loading of values) If parameters to functions, loft them also (not functions? just parameters? however we do random_bilateral_lane() so yes to functions?)
+Define lane width, and divide with this to get the new loop count Go through loop and loft used values e.g. lane_r32, lane_v3, lane_u32 (IMPORTANT at first we are only concerned with getting single values to work, later can worry about n-wide loading of values) (TODO the current code has the slots for each lane generated, rather than unpacked. look at handmade hero for this unpacking mode)
+If parameters to functions, loft them also (not functions? just parameters? however we do random_bilateral_lane() so yes to functions?)
 If using struct or struct member references, take out values and loft them also, e.g. sphere.radius == lane_r32 sphere_r; (group struct remappings together)
 Remap if statement conditions into a lane_u32 mask and remove enclosing brace hierarchy